brugal/wolfcamql/README-wolfcam.txt

 * r_mapGreyScale, r_greyscaleValue   load the map in grey, darken to taste, and players + items will be colorized.  good value for r_greyscaleValue is 0.9

+* r_picmipGreyScale "0"

+Same as r_greyScale but only apply when picmip is allowed.

 -----------------------------------------------------------